puma13992/medicine-list/README.md

   ![Invalid username input](https://raw.githubusercontent.com/puma13992/medicine-list/main/views/readme-files/invalid-name.JPG)

-  - Once a name is entered, the programme move to the introduction.
+  - Once a name is entered, the programme moves to the introduction.
   - The user is asked whether he already has a patient ID or needs a new one.
-  - If no choice is not valid, a validation message appears and informing the user that his/her input is not valid.
+  - If the choice is not valid, a validation message appears and informing the user that his/her input is not valid.
   - The choice is then requested again.